USS Thor: Function

 The ship was principally used to transport, deploy, retrieve and repair cables and to conduct acoustic, hydrographic, and bathymetric surveys under Project Caesar.
-Civilian specialist are involved during cable or surveying operations for the technical work.
+Civilian specialists are involved during cable or surveying operations for the technical work.

 The Thor and Aeolus had three 34 ft diameter cable tanks each with a capacity of about 20 nmi of five inch armored cable or 250 nmi of coaxial cable.
 Cable being laid was under constant test by civilian experts in the ships cable test room.
 Cable ships with bow sheaves only required towing astern for some long runs of cable resulting in the unusual feature of two sets of running lights suitable for the stern becoming the effective bow.

 By the late 1970s the two Artemis class transports converted to cable ships were in need of modernization or replacement.
 Some shortcomings in design worked against modernization even though two other ships of the same age were slated for major modernization.
 The class had been designed with a relatively shallow draft of 16 ft, least draft of the attack transports that had drafts from 26 ft to 28 ft.
 Compared to the 25 ft draft of the smaller Albert J. Myer and Neptune, designed as an Army cable layers late in World War II and the only Navy ships designed as cable ships, this was a disadvantage in a cable ship's loading and operations.
 Both of those ships, built the same year and as old, were essentially rebuilt to extend their service life but the two larger ships were not going to be modernized.
 The shallow draft, which also hindered bathymetric survey work due to shallow transducer depth, and large sail area of the exposed hull and superstructure made stopped or very low speed cable operations hazardous.
 Thrusters could not be built into the shallow draft hulls and tugs had to be used for some operations.
 The ships had no stern cable capability and could not effectively be modernized for that capability.
 Finally, the ships could not carry a full load of cable and a full load of fuel without exceeding maximum draft limits and modernization would only add to that limitation by adding weight.